tschaffter/raspberry-pi-htpc/README.md

 A keyboard that works out of the box is the [Logitech Wireless Touch Keyboard K400].
 Simply plug the tiny Logitech Unifying receiver into a USB port and you're ready to start browsing or typing.

+### Change keyboard layout to US from default British layout

+The default keyboard layout on Raspberry Pi OS is a British layout.
+When using the keyboard K400 with US layout, this configuration makes it difficult to enter the backslash and vertical bar (pipe) keys.
+The solution is to change the value of the variable `XKBLAYOUT` from `gb` to `us` in `/etc/default/keyboard` before restarting the system.

+    $ sudo cat /etc/default/keyboard
+    XKBMODEL="pc105"
+    XKBLAYOUT="gb"
+    XKBVARIANT=""
+    XKBOPTIONS=""

+    BACKSPACE="guess

 ## Configure Video